tumainimosha/nginx/README.md

 Note: Server block definition files **MUST NOT** use a file extension or they won't be included in the Nginx configuration file, even when enabled.

+Note: Server block definitions **MUST NOT** set headers as this will 'cancel out' headers set by other parts of the Nginx configuration, see the *limitations* section for more information.

 Note: Don't name definition files with any of these, exact, names as this role will remove them (these are default definitions installed by Nginx, but which when enabled, may cause conflicts):